nghttp2/nghttp2/README.rst

 https://github.com/ngtcp2/ngtcp2#build-from-git describes how to build these three software.

-To run h2load against HTTP/3 server, specify h3 or h3-29 ALPN with
-``--npn-list`` option like so:
+To run h2load against HTTP/3 server, specify h3 ALPN with ``--npn-list`` option like so:

 .. code-block:: text